Google Analytics is removing Universal Analytics and deleting all of your historical data

 How can you save your Universal Google Analytics data?

 If you stick with Google, the short answer is: you can’t.
 You could run an export of the data and save the CSV file… but the data isn't exactly "user friendly."
 And you lose the ability to search/filter through it.

-As we said at the top of this article, Fathom Analytics is almost finished building a Universal Analytics importer to migrate your data from Google Analytics to Fathom.
+As we said at the top of this article, Fathom Analytics has created a Google Analytics (UA + GA4) importer to migrate your data from Google Analytics to Fathom.
 Using our importer, your historical data from UA can live on forever, right on an easy-to-understand Fathom dashboard.
 Accessible and readable instantly.